lilagermond/meal-planning/README.md

 # [EN] Meal planning app

-## Description
+## Short description

 An app to planned the weekly meals

-## Languages used

-Front-end : HTML, CSS, Javascript <br>
-Back-end : PHP, SQL Database

-## Already functional
+## Functionalities

 * Create, modify and delete recipes
 * Create, modify and delete cuisine type and attributes that can be linked to the recipes
 * Create a new meal planning week with recipes, possibly by using auto-completion
-* Users can see when a recipe has been used on a previous week.
-Recipes used in the previous week are excluded from the auto-completion
+* Users can see when a recipe has been used on the previous week
+* Users can review the list of previous planned weeks

+## Processus for auto-completion

+* The user can choose recipes before asking for auto-completion by the system
+* Recipes used in the previous week are excluded from the auto-completion
+* Recipes that are not in season are excluded from the auto-completion
+* If the number of recipes already selected for an attribute has reach the max number, then new recipe with this attribute cannot be selected by auto-completion

-## Coming later
+## Languages used

-* Refactoring of the code to make it clearer
-* Use seasons and attributes to impact the auto-complete meal selection
+* Front-end : HTML, CSS, Javascript
+* Back-end : PHP, SQL Database